tanmay946/content-ops-starter/content/pages/index.md

         type: Link
     media:
       url: >-
-        /images/DALL·E 2025-02-22 18.22.25 - A stylish and modern logo design
+        /images/DALL·E 2025-02-22 18.28.28 - A modern and professional logo
-        featuring the full name 'Tanmay Pangavhane' along with the initials 'T' and 'P' intertwined creatively.
-The design sh.webp
+        featuring the full name 'Tanmay Pangavhane' with a creative integration of the initials 'T' and 'P'.
+The design incorpo.webp
       altText: Unblock your team boost your time to production preview
       elementId: ''
       type: ImageBlock